By Lucy

 As Andrew Holland shares, AI has not killed writing, but it has exposed badly-written, soulless SEO designed to rank rather than covert.
 This year, content will be all about clarity, persuasion, and proper positioning, which is the kind of stuff AI tools still struggle with.

-As we have said ad nauseum, write for humans over algorithms, and you’ll always be in a good spot.
+As we have said ad nauseam, write for humans over algorithms, and you’ll always be in a good spot.

 On the back of their annual Wrapped, Spotify has decided to start leaning harder into interactive experiences.